microbiomedata/nmdc-schema/README.md

  4. Rename the schema file in [src/schema](src/schema).
 Keep the `.yaml` suffix
  5. Modify the schema, add your own classes and slots.
  6. Type `make install all` to build your downstream artefacts (jsonschema, owl, etc)
- 7. Type `make gh-deploy` to make a github pages website
+ 7. Type `make gh-deploy` to make a GitHub pages website

 Minor tweak: for now you must pass in the name of your schema on the command line, e.g.